 This goes for Facebook, Google+, and every other social media outlet.
 Scheduling a bunch of posts in advance encouraging people to buy may get you a few sales at first, but eventually they’ll annoy people, and soon after they will become white noise.
 Save your promotional tweets for special deals and announcements that will catch your followers’ eyes.

 A Cover Design is Worth a Thousand Words

 Your book’s cover is one of the first things potential readers will notice when they arrive on your retail landing page (i.e., the Amazon/BN/Kobo/etc page for your book).
 Think of it as the sign that will draw customers into your restaurant; it must look professional, be legible from the road, and paint a picture of what people can expect once they come in.

 I am a big advocate of designing your own cover if you have the skill and time, but I’ve also come to realize that if you can afford to hire someone to do it for you, you will receive better results and will have more time to write.
-I used to think graphic designers would be too far out of my budget.
-If you’re looking for a talented designer who is used to working with authors, check out Wicked Cover Designs.
-They offer an ebook and POD cover design package for $75.
-I highly recommend Char.
+Even if a graphic designer is too far out of your budget, you can always purchase a pre-made cover.

 Learn How to Use SEO